demifarquhar01/PolishPro/System-Requirements-Document.md

 - Preferences shall be visible on the appointment details page before and during the appointment.

 ---
-# Non-Functional Requirements for PolishPro System
+# Non-Functional Requirements for PolishPro System:

 ## Usability 🖥️